“Putting all of your eggs in one career basket isn’t a smart bet for either your livelihood or your happiness.”

 –The Musician’s Way, p.
 300

-Countless young musicians aspire to become professionals, but few understand the music industry well enough to make informed choices about how to grow their careers.
+Countless young musicians aspire to become professional performers, but few understand the music industry well enough to make informed choices about how to grow their careers.

-To help students make wiser decisions, here are 7 common music career myths along with a debunking of each.
+To help musicians make wiser decisions, here are 7 common music career myths along with a debunking of each.

 7 Music Career Myths